driessenslucas/MLOps-Mushrooms-pipeline/readmeforpandoc.md

 ### 4.3.1 conclusions

-The model is performing pretty okay considering I only had around 259 images for 2 of the classes, my dataset wasnt balanced at all.
+The model is performing pretty okay considering I only had around 259 images for 2 of the classes, my dataset wasn't balanced at all.
 (Adding data augmentation helped a lot with this)

-And the training already took 5hours, so It wasn't really feasible to add more data in my case, given the time frame of this project (and limited money resources).
+And the training already took 5 hours, so It wasn't really feasible to add more data in my case, given the time frame of this project (and limited money resources).

 ## 5. Deployment